Jeremy enjoys gaming when not helping manage the college he graduated from.

 Stein's Gate will especially appeal to anyone interested in science and physics.
 The game goes to great lengths to explain how its mechanics work, discussing many real-life theories of time travel.
 I felt like, in addition to experiencing a gripping tale, I walked away from the novel having learned quite a bit about physics, chemistry, and the possibility of time travel.

-Stein's Gate admittedly has a slow start, and it'll likely take some time before immature but well-meaning protagonist Rintaro Okabe grows on you, but by the end you'll be cheering for he and his friends to surmount their obstacles.
+Stein's Gate admittedly has a slow start, and it'll likely take some time before immature but well-meaning protagonist Rintaro Okabe grows on you, but by the end you'll be cheering for him and his friends to surmount their obstacles.
 Like 999, you might have to Google the exact actions needed to unlock the true ending, but Stein's Gate is an exemplary and surprisingly heart-wrenching tale that visual novel fans (and just about everyone else) should not miss out on.

 Hopefully I've convinced you to give some of these stellar novels a try!
 Visual novels haven't fully caught on in America, and many consumers still don't understand what they are, but American interest is gradually growing for these interactive stories.
 Note that several of today's entries, like 999 and Dangonronpa, have multiple sequels to continue your adventures if you like the original.

 © 2016 Jeremy Gill